 Vision therapy entails a variety of non-surgical therapeutic procedures designed to vitalize visual function.
-Vision therapy involves a series of treatments during which carefully planned activities are carried out by the patient under professional supervision.
+Vision therapy involves a series of treatments during which carefully planned activities are carried out by the athlete under professional supervision.
 The targeted treatments are determined by the nature and severity of the diagnosed condition.
-Vision therapy is done to boost visual sub-skills and sports performance – not to simply strengthen eye muscles.
+Vision therapy is done to boost visual and sports performance – not to simply strengthen eye muscles.

 Athletes with vision problems show their struggles in different ways.
 With symptoms listed above the athlete likely has significant visual anchors in areas of sustain performance during competative-stress, focused shooting (or putting), attentional tracking or intercepting a ball or puck, and visual-guided body performance